6 Tips to Design Interactive Virtual Classroom Training

 To guarantee that your audience is not only listening to your online training materials, but learning from them, implement these five tips for better course design into your next e-training.

-6 Best Practices to Design Interactive Virtual Classroom Training
+How to design Interactive Virtual Classroom Training

 1. Conduct Environment Analysis